dvrpc/ipd/README.md

 - `summary_by_indicator.csv`: basic summary stats by indicator
 - `mean_by_county.csv`: population-weighted county means by indicator

-Because IPD is updated annually and a proposal to conduct IPD analysis across several metro areas is in the works, this project is written to be both temporally and geographically flexible.
+This project is written to be both temporally and geographically flexible.
 Future edits may be made to improve this flexibility.